 One of the most common misconceptions I hear is that chiropractors put bones back in place.
 For this to be true, it would require that a bone was first “out of place.”
 Bones can go out of place; however, it is extremely rare and involves a significant accident or injury.
 Additionally, in the rare cases that it does occur, it is a medical emergency, not something that can be adjusted back into place.

-Why do chiropractors have a reputation of putting bones back in place?
+Why do chiropractors have a reputation for putting bones back in place?

 I believe this happens for two reasons.